PhpGt/StyleGuide/README.md

 + All parameters should define their type where possible
 + All methods should define their return type where possible
 + Methods should avoid becoming longer than 20-50 lines
++ Public functions should show the headlines of a class's functionality

 ### [Databases](databases)